 - Some contingents request a late start time and don't mind being towards the end.

-- For the benefit of those watching from the bars and restaurants along Fitzroy St, and those watching from home the march needs to be exciting at every stage of the march, not just at the start.
+- For the benefit of those watching from the bars and restaurants along Fitzroy St, the march needs to be exciting at every stage of the march, not just at the start.
 The final marching contingents are just as important as the first.

 - The balance of the remaining contingents are organised based on volume of sound clashing, vehicle/pedestrian safety or significant placement history.

 - The Midsumma team always marches last.

 - Midsumma Festival spends considerable time curating the march to be as fair as possible and can only enter into conversation about line-up requests with non-profit queer organisations that may from time to time express interest in marching with particular other non-profit queer organisations.